waiwera/waiwera-mkdocs/docs/install.md

 overhead than Docker Desktop.

-Similarly, users of macOS version 10.13 or later can use Docker Desktop, but users of older versions can user Docker Toolbox.
+Similarly, users of macOS version 10.13 or later can use Docker Desktop, but users of older versions can use Docker Toolbox.

 Linux users can install Docker from their package management system.